SHORT HISTORY OF THE HSPARK RADIO JOURNEY

 Then in 2020 Covid 19 hit.
 Our regular meetings were suspended and with nothing else but Whatsapp and the internet at our disposal we needed to act fast.
 Our amazing team of David Mear, Vis the Spoon, Martin Chandler and David Throssell worked out a way for people to broadcast live from home.
 At a time when the world closed down, hSpark blossomed and opened up live to Highams Park, London, The UK, and even The World.

 Local residents were contacting us to send messages to family locally, across the Uk, and to relatives around the world.
 During lockdowns we boomed with record listening figures.
-Our target now in 2021 is to keep those listening levels.
+Our target now is to keep those listening levels.
 We are trying to get our station on home streaming devices, which is we think the way forward.

 Good luck to all our listeners in this challenging year ahead.
 Contact us with any ideas you have for making a programme, or better still join us, to make your own shows!!